kkazala/Extortion-Pack/README.md

 ### Source code

-You can download both WebParts from my GitHub repo in the Releases section.
+You can download both WebParts from my [GitHub](https://github.com/kkazala/Extortion-Pack) repo, [Releases](https://github.com/kkazala/Extortion-Pack/releases) section.

 And… I hope this proposal gave you a pause.
 Is it safe?
 Do you even know me?
 Can you trust me?

-The source code is available, you may review it and build your own package by following these instructions: Prepare web part assets to deploy.
+The source code is available, you may review it and build your own package by following these instructions: [Prepare web part assets to deploy](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/hosting-webpart-from-office-365-cdn#prepare-web-part-assets-to-deploy).

 **Choose your own adventure.**